gkikola/optionpp/docs/start.md

 First you need to download the library.
 There are two versions: a single-header version and a standard version.

-@subsection single_header Single header version
+@subsection dl_single_header Single header version

 For the single-header version, just download [optionpp.hpp](https://raw.githubusercontent.com/gkikola/optionpp/master/single_header/optionpp/optionpp.hpp)